mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 ### LONG_POLLING: make server reset connection faster

+Say that every minute when the long polling request ends, it ends with an error `net::ERR_HTTP2_PROTOCOL_ERROR 200`.
+After 10 minutes, this triggers an `_onError` function in `vaadinPush.js` which causes the reload.

+The problem is most probably a misconfigured load balancer, placed between the browser and the server.
+The load balancer may be configured to kill idle connections after, say, 60 seconds (for example this is the AWS load balancer default setting).
+Vaadin can not handle this cleanly and will wait for 10 minutes, then re-establishes the connection.

+You can reconfigure the load balancer to leave the connections open for longer, say, 15 minutes.
+Alternatively, you can configure Vaadin to close the LONG_POLLING connection sooner.

 By using the `pushLongPollingSuspendTimeout` servlet init parameter, you can tell Vaadin server to return 200 OK and close the long-polling connection in the defined amount of time, thus forcing Vaadin client to open another connection.
-Say if you have a proxy which kills inactive connection in 2 minutes, you can tweak this parameter to be 90 seconds in order for Vaadin server to terminate the connection cleanly, before it's killed by a proxy.
+Say if you have a proxy/load balancer which kills inactive connection in 2 minutes, you can tweak this parameter to be 90 seconds in order for Vaadin server to terminate the connection cleanly, before it's killed by a proxy.